 Another example of exploring the development of feelings is provided by Richard Lane and Gary Schwartz (1987).
-They described levels of emotional awareness and integrated Piaget’s work and cognitive development with emotional experience.
+They described levels of emotional awareness and integrated Piaget’s work on cognitive development with the emotional experience.
 Their model has five levels of emotion organization and awareness:

-- Sensorimotor reflexive (emotion is experienced only as bodily sensations, but may be evident to others in the individual’s facial expression);
+1. Sensorimotor reflexive: Emotion is experienced only as bodily sensations, but may be evident to others in the individual’s facial expression.

-- Sensorimotor enactive (emotion is experienced as both a body sensation and an action tendency);
+2. Sensorimotor enactive: Emotion is experienced as both a body sensation and an action tendency.

-- Preoperational (emotions are experienced psychologically as well as somatically, but they are unidimensional and verbal descriptions are often stereotyped);
+3. Preoperational: Emotions are experienced psychologically as well as somatically, but they are unidimensional, and verbal descriptions are often stereotyped.

-- Concrete operational (there is an awareness of blends of feelings and the individual can describe complex and differentiated emotional states that are part of his or her subjective experience); and
+4. Concrete operational: There is an awareness of blends of feelings, and the individual can describe complex and differentiated emotional states that are part of his or her subjective experience.

-- Formal operational (there is an awareness of combinations of blends of feelings, as well as a capacity to make subtle distinctions between nuances of emotion, and an ability to comprehend the multidimensional emotional experience of other people).
+5. Formal operational: There is an awareness of combinations of blends of feelings, as well as a capacity to make subtle distinctions between nuances of emotion, and an ability to comprehend the multidimensional emotional experience of other people.

 “…the brain functions like a steam boiler that is constantly under excess pressure and needs to discharge continuously through thought or action the excess energy produced by the sexual instinct and by the (later postulated) aggressive instinct” (Basch, 1988, p.
 13).

-As we will explore in more detail later, Tomkins and his colleagues suggested that there are about 8-9 inherent primary affects which are reactions to stimuli and become our feelings and develop into our more complex emotional life.
-He considered these as “amplifiers” which are the essential motivators of human behavior and influence drives/instincts (Tomkins, 1991; Basch, 1976; Demos, 1995).
+As we will explore in more detail later, Tomkins and his colleagues suggested that there are about 8-9 inherent primary affects, which are reactions to stimuli and become our feelings and develop into our more complex emotional life.
+He considered these as “amplifiers,” which are the essential motivators of human behavior and influence drives or instincts (Tomkins, 1991; Basch, 1976; Demos, 1995).